usnistgov/ace-ui/README.md

 For additional information on configuring the application see the [documentation](docs)

-## Using public video streams.
+#### Using public video streams
-Once the UI is available you can access it from the IP of your running docker VM (my case 127.0.0.1:8999) and can add streams to the UI http://127.0.0.1:8999/app/form
+Once the UI is available you can access it from the IP of your running docker VM (my case 127.0.0.1:8999/app) and can add streams to the UI http://127.0.0.1:8999/app/form
+##### To add a public video stream available on insecam:
-Find a stream to add to the dashboard from http://www.insecam.org/en/bytype/Axis/ and from here, right click any video and select copy image address, you can use the address as video stream on the configuration tab as a custom stream source
+Find a stream to add to the dashboard from http://www.insecam.org/en/bytype/Axis/ and from here, right-click any video and select copy image address.
+You can use the address as a video stream on the configuration tab as a custom stream source.
+Adding a custom source URL is available when you toggle "Use custom stream source" on the configure page.